KevinDGnanih/Portfolio-2-Rock-Paper-Scissors/README.md

 to informed in letters what signs have been selected from both competitors
 - Footer that contains the copyright of the page

-### Feature left to implement
-In a near future I would like to implement:
-- Sound effects
-- Upgrade the UX

 ## Languages, Libraries and Programs

 [HTML5](https://en.wikipedia.org/wiki/HTML5)